 The massive keep of the castle dates to the 12th century with dimensions of 61 feet by 69 feet and a height of 35 feet.
 Much of the outer walls of the castle are medieval and some parts of the towers are Norman.

 Yet the building was in considerable ruin when it was purchased by Nathaniel, Lord Crewe, the Bishop of Durham in 1704 from the bankrupt Forster family who then owned it.
 Crewe also brought the estate of Blanchland from the family – which lies in the Derwent valley in the southern reaches of Northumberland near the border with County Durham.
-Both Bamburgh and Blanchhland villages are, incidentally, homes to handsome stone inns called The Lord Crewe Arms.
+Both Bamburgh and Blanchhland villages are, incidentally, homes to handsome stone inns called The Lord Crewe Hotel.

 The Forsters had been Constables of Bamburgh since the reign of Elizabeth I. Bishop Crewe was married to Dorothy, a member of this family who was heir to the castle along with her nephew, Tom Forster.
 Crewe settled Tom’s debts by purchasing of the castle.